- Reference Number: HEY870/2024

 - loss of body weight

-If you do not have proper dialysis, you may feel “OK” but be at increased risk of hospital admission or even death
+If you do not complete your full dialysis time each session, you may feel “OK” but be at increased risk of hospital admission or even death.

 For a dialysis patient, getting the right amount of dialysis will usually make that person feel better and help lead a more active and healthy life.